shinmao/WhyNot-StackOverflow/Format-String-Attack/README.md

 %ll: 8byte, long long int
 ```
 You may get tired with the rules above.
 Don't worry, I will show how to use it in soon.:+1:
-> When we start to attack, we also need to be careful that printf() will be eaten by the null bytes, this usually happen in 64-bits!
+> When we start to attack, we also need to be careful that printf() will be eaten by the **null bytes**, this usually happen in 64-bits!

-## Read from arbitrary memory

 ### First, tell you a little trick
 When we neen to make the payload, the number before c is always a complex problem.